How to Set Up an AI Voice Agent for Your Business in 2026

-A practical guide to setting up an AI voice agent for your business — timelines, costs, integrations, and what to expect from discovery to go-live.
+A step-by-step guide to setting up an AI voice agent for your business: costs, timelines, integrations, and what to expect from discovery to go-live.

 Phase 1: Define the Problem First (Days 1–5)